ankraft/ACME-oneM2M-CSE/docs/ACMEScript.md

 Scripts may have arguments that can be accessed with the [argc](ACMEScript-macros.md#macro_argc) and [argv](ACMEScript-macros.md#macro_argv) macros.

-#### Quoting strings
+#### Quoting Strings

-In ACMEScript tokens, arguments, number etc. are separated by spaces.
+In ACMEScript tokens (commands, macros, arguments, numbers etc.) are separated by one or more spaces.
+Every such token is stripped when executed, that means leading and trailing spaces are removed.
 If a string or token needs to contain spaces then they must be wrapped by double quotes.
 Everything inside the quotes is then treated as a single token.

 Example: